donghyunSon8190/5gc/src/lte/doc/source/lte-user.rst

 MBR and GBR.
 Another parameter in TBFQ is packet arrival rate.
 This parameter is calculated within scheduler and equals to the past average throughput which is used in PF scheduler.

-Many useful attributes of the LTE-EPC model will be described in the following subsections.
+Many useful attributes of the LTE-NGC model will be described in the following subsections.
 Still, there are many attributes which are not explicitly mentioned in the design or user documentation, but which are clearly documented using the ns-3 attribute system.
 You can easily